Chamelea gallina: European law

-The European Union regulament n° 1667/2006 has forbidden the commerce of clams having a length less than to 25 millimeters.
+The European Union regulament n° 1667/2006 has forbidden the commerce of clams having a length less than 25 millimeters.
 The full list of the forbidden marine species is available as an annex of the Habitats Directive.

 The new EU limit to the length of clams came into force in 2010.
-Two years later, the sanctions started to include a fine until a maximum of 4,000 euros, besides to the seizure of the catch and the closure of the activity.
+Two years later, the sanctions started to include a fine up to a maximum of 4,000 euros, besides to the seizure of the catch and the closure of the activity.

 The norm recalled a decree adopted by the Italian President Saragat in 1968 and created a severe economic damage for the Italian enterprises belonging to the ittic sector, characterized by a production of clams 22 millimeters long.
 That type of clam is an historic production of the Adriatic Sea mainly in Venice and Chioggia, but also in Rimini and the Romagnole Coast), and even in Campania due to the climate change and a new different mean saltiness of the Italian seas. which blocks the adult claim's growth at a diameter of around 22 mm.

 Against an intensive lobbying activity of the Spanish deputies at the European Parliament, in June 2016 the Italian parties reached a temporary triennal exception to the limit, in order to avoid the crisis of the ittic sector and to protect an Italian typical production.
 On 9 October 2019, the exception was firstly delayed for another year until 31 December 2020.

 Italian organizations are pressing to the EU Parliament to concede a new dispensation form the limit of 25 millimeters.